-Swarthmore recruits highly gifted and dedicated faculty members who are passionate about learning and devoted to inspiring in their students that same passion for exploration and discovery.
+Swarthmore recruits highly gifted, dedicated faculty members who are passionate about learning and devoted to inspiring in their students that same passion for exploration and discovery.
 These scholar-teachers come to Swarthmore for a full life of intellectual engagement with both colleagues and undergraduates.
 They encourage students to be agents of their own intellectual growth and empower them to use knowledge for positive change.
 Our investment in a low ratio of students to faculty members (8:1) is affirmed again and again as faculty members create a variety of new opportunities to engage with students.
-100% of Swarthmore's 166 full-time tenure and tenure-track faculty members have a terminal degree in their field.
+One-hundred percent of Swarthmore's 166 full-time tenure and tenure-track faculty members have a terminal degree in their field.

 Here are the reflections of a few faculty members in their own words: